moorepants/eme185/content/pages/schedule.rst

 -------  -------------  ----------  ------------------------------------  ------------------  -----
 A02/A03  Mar 4-Mar 8                Preliminary Design Reviews
 -------  -------------  ----------  ------------------------------------  ------------------  -----
-All      T Mar 5        EFL Staff   EFL Preparation Lecture
+All      T Mar 5        Moore       3D Printing Guest Lecture
 -------  -------------  ----------  ------------------------------------  ------------------  -----
 A03/A02  R/F Mar 7/8    Moore       Work on projects                                          Design review slides
 -------  -------------  ----------  ------------------------------------  ------------------  -----